Leading, Distinctive, and Passionate Voice

 The Duke of York, Prince Andrew

-Widely known as the principal who lifted up one of the largest jail systems in the United States through education, Pelzer’s perspective on the value of education during incarceration and public school-related factors that contribute to juvenile crime and delinquency is profound.
-Highly sought after by educators at all levels, Pelzer continues to inspire audiences using multiple platforms all over the world—including TEDx, conferences, and public forums—to spread his word and spirit of hope.
+Widely recognized as the principal who transformed one of the largest jail systems in the United States through education, Pelzer's perspective on the value of education during incarceration and its impact on juvenile crime is profound.
+Educators at all levels seek his insights, making him highly sought after for events worldwide.

-Pelzer looks forward to sharing his stories, especially those about his moving encounters with incarcerated youth and how they motivated him to help them develop high expectations for themselves.
-He also seeks to further inspire juvenile justice administrators and educators, K–12 administrators, teachers, counselors, social workers, and other professionals who support the underserved or marginalized students.
-These professionals can positively affect students’ education, care, treatment, and custody by recognizing their essential roles in students’ learning and by building strong connections with them.
-Pelzer’s powerful message of expectation and opportunity will resonate with anyone who listens to his stories.
+Pelzer looks forward to sharing his heartfelt encounters with incarcerated youth, illustrating how these experiences motivated him to help them develop high expectations for themselves.
+His inspirational message extends to juvenile justice administrators, educators, K–12 administrators, teachers, counselors, social workers, and other professionals dedicated to supporting underserved or marginalized students.

 Signature Topics